yoctoproject/poky/documentation/dev-manual/start.rst

-   access to external devices such as those connected through a USB port, but it automatically mounts your ``C:`` drive on ``/mnt/c/`` (and others), which you can use to share deploy artifacts to be later flashed on hardware through Windows, but your build directory should not reside inside this mountpoint.
+   access to external devices such as those connected through a USB port, but it automatically mounts your ``C:`` drive on ``/mnt/c/`` (and others), which you can use to share deploy artifacts to be later flashed on hardware through Windows, but your :term:`Build Directory` should not reside inside this mountpoint.

 Once you have WSL 2 set up, everything is in place to develop just as if you were running on a native Linux machine.
 If you are going to use the